Chair: Sietske A.M. Sikkes

 General Member: R.J.
 (Roos) Jutten

-A biopsychosocial framework of dementia emphasizes that overall functioing cannot be solely explained by the underlying brain pathology, and there is evidence that certain barriers to activity and participation can be removed through effective non-pharmacological interventions, and that the experience of the person with dementia and their families can be improved through appropriate management of personal, social and environmental factors.
-In addition, psychosocial, lifestyle and environmental factors may impact on risk of developing dementia, and interventions in these areas can contribute to risk reduction.
-The members of this group are scientists conducting research aimed at identifying parameters associated with effective design and delivery of psychosocial interventions to maximize the well-being of those affected by dementia, and prevent or delay the onset of dementia for those at risk of developing the condition.
+A biopsychosocial framework of age-related cognitive decline and dementia emphasizes that overall functioning cannot be solely explained by underlying brain pathology.
+There is evidence that certain barriers to activity and participation can be removed through effective non-pharmacological interventions, and that the experience of the person, including of persons with dementia and their families, can be improved through appropriate management of personal, social and environmental factors.
+Indeed, psychosocial, lifestyle and environmental factors may impact on a person’s risk of developing cognitive decline dementia, and interventions in these areas may contribute to primary and secondary prevention or risk reduction.
+Members of the non-pharmacological interventions PIA are scientists and practitioners interested in identifying parameters associated with effective design and delivery of non-drug interventions to maximize relevant positive outcomes for people with dementia and prevent or delay the onset of dementia for those at risk of developing dementia.

 Some specific objectives of the NPI PIA include:

 - Working towards a shared understanding of what non-pharmacological interventions are and how to conceptualize them in a theoretically meaningful way.

 - How to better identify and articulate active mechanisms and relevant targets of NPIs

 - Identifying and measuring the most relevant outcomes in studies of NPIs

 - Improving the design, implementation, evaluation, and reporting of trials of NPIs